Are you planning to visit Teotihuacan from Mexico City? Here’s how you can do a day trip to Teotihuacan without a tour.

 The (literally) biggest sight is the Pyramid of the Sun, which is the third largest pyramid in the world.
 Climbing up to the 65-meter-high pyramid is exhausting but worth it!
 For the best views of the site, I also recommend climbing to the lower platform of the Pyramid of the Moon.

-Besides the pyramids, there are several other ruins in the area.
+Besides the pyramids, there are several other ruins in the area during your Teotihuacan visit.
 Many of these feature interesting murals that are worth checking out.
-You can also visit the museums of Teotihuacan.
+You can also visit the museums of Teotihuacan during your day trip.

-Any other tips for visiting Teotihuacan on a day trip without a tour?
+Any other tips for visiting a Teotihuacan day trip without a tour?

 It can be very hot and sunny, so drink lots of water and protect yourself from the sun.
-There’s very little shade available, so you might even want to take an umbrella with you!
+There’s very little shade available, so you might even want to take an umbrella with you for your Teotihuacan visit!

 (At least that’s what I did, although I was the only tourist who had one.)

-Do I need to pack my own meal for a day trip to Teotihuacan from Mexico City?
+Do I need to pack my own meal for Teotihuacan day trip from Mexico City?

 Not necessarily.
 There are dozens of restaurants available in Teotihuacan, although the fanciest ones like like La Gruta can be quite pricey.

-How much does it cost to visit Teotihuacan without a tour?
+How much does it cost to visit Teotihuacan on a day trip without a tour?

 Not much.
 The bus rides cost a hundred pesos and the entrance fee is 70 pesos (3.1 €), but that’s about it.
 In total, a day trip to Teotihuacan costs 170 pesos (7.7 euros) plus whatever you pay for the food and the local transport in Mexico City.